ZhengliangDuanfang/Learning-Git/README.md

 # Learning-Git
-These days I am learning Git and I hope this repo experimental.
+These days I am learning Git and I want this repo experimental.
+I hope that it wom't bother anyone else!